-In Section 2, the metric of GM is described as a good way of evaluating the performance of classifiers over imbalanced domains.
-The use of a preprocessing stage with the aim of improving the performance of a posterior classifier should obtain a better GM rate than not using it.
+In Section 2, the metric of GM was described as a good way of evaluating the performance of classifiers over imbalanced domains.
+Using a preprocessing stage with the aim of improving the performance of a posterior classifier should obtain a better GM rate than not using it.

-This first study comprises a comparison among the four PS methods considered in this study and the classifier 1-NN without preprocessing.
+This first study is composed of a comparison among the four PS methods considered in this study and the classifier 1-NN without preprocessing.

-Table 4 shows us the average and standard deviations of the results offered by the PS algorithms over the imbalanced data sets.
+Table 4 shows us the average and standard deviations of the results offered by the PS algorithms over the imbalanced datasets.
 Each column shows:

-- The PS method employed. - The percentage of reduction with respect to the original data set size.
-Furthermore, the percentage of reduction associated with each class is showed in posterior columns. - The accuracy for each class by using an 1-NN classifier (a^+ and a^-), where sub index tra refers to training data and sub index tst refers to test data.
-GM value also is showed for training and test data. - Finally, the AUC measure in test data is reported. - None indicates that no balancing method is employed (original data set is used for classification with 1-NN).
+- The PS method employed. - The percentage of reduction with respect to the original dataset size.
+Furthermore, the percentage of reduction associated with each class is shown in posterior columns. - The accuracy for each class by using an 1-NN classifier (a^+ and a^-), where subindex tra refers to training data and subindex tst refers to test data.
+The GM value is also shown for training and test data. - Finally, the AUC measure in test data is reported. - None indicates that no balancing method is employed (i.e., the original dataset is used for classification with 1-NN).